![]() |

 Troubleshooting

-Diseases and control: Tomatoes may suffer from leaf blights or spots, various wilt diseases, viruses and fruit disorders such as blossom-end rot, cat-facing or sunscald.
-Dark spots on the stems, leaves or fruit may indicate leaf blights, a disease which can cause excessive damage to foliage, overexposing fruits to the sun.
+Tomatoes may suffer from leaf blights or spots, various wilt diseases, viruses, and fruit disorders such as blossom-end rot, cat-facing, or sunscald.
+Dark spots on the stems, leaves or fruit may indicate leaf blights, a disease that can cause excessive damage to foliage, and overexposing fruits to the sun.